 The initial focus of our group is on restoring and enhancing the approximately 130 acres of open space surrounding Waveny House, south of the east/west entrance road, and bordered by South Avenue, the Merritt Parkway, and Lapham Road.

 We have identified five programs for initial restoration projects, and are developing plans, budgets and timelines.
-We currently estimate total costs for these five programs at $2,425,150, and believe they could be accomplished over the next four years.

 - Restoration of the Cornfields